What remains, after the act

 A silence charged with tension.

-An object that carries within itself the weight of what has happened.
+An object that carries with it the weight of what has happened.

 In RELICS: The Last Cut there is no movement.